ttosi/moodbeam/README.md

    * Sets itself in station mode and connects to the home wifi network
    * Makes a TCP connection to the external nodejs server sending the configured username and password which is registered on the server
    * Sends a heartbeat byte to the server every hour(?) to keep the connection alive

+### Server
+__Initial User Setup__
+    * _Before_ a user configures a moodbeam they must have created an account
+    * User creates account: email address & password
+    * Confirm email account
+    * Send email which contains instructions and a link to the AP (so they don't have to type in an IP address)
+    * Configures as described above

+__Normal User Opertation__
+    * A phonegap app or a web ui can be used to control the moodbeam from anywhere